Airde9527/OpenIIS/README.md

 And it need to do it so good as human level,so it must has the same kind information process ability like human.

 That is the two basic point about AGI.

+1.Change it self due to external information change,never stop.

+2.Learn from the information change that never stops.

+2.Generate the information sturcture to solve human level problem.

+We,human ,is a kind of general intelligence,we can create some thing that never exists by combing two thing we know.
+AGI also need to have this ability,the ability of link.
+Link any two thing randomly,and you combine it as a new thing you created.